tommythorn/tt08-maxbw/README.md

 ## Packet Protocol

 There are four commands: Idle, Sync, Write(size,address,data), and Read(size,address).
-Write messages are unacknowledged.
+Writes are unacknowledged.
 Read command are, eventually, fulfilled by a Data reply with read data as the payload.
 To support reply reordering, Data replies include a small reorder delta.
 Sync is a barrier for all read and write commands which block until all preceeding commands have been processed.

-Replies are: Idle, Synced, Pause, Resume, and Data(delta,payload).
+Replies are: Idle(credits), Synced(total_credits), and
+Data(delta,payload).
+Synced includes the total credits (in bytes), Idle include credits returned.
+Sender subtracts packet size from his credits and cannot allow credits to go negative.

+Packet size is sum of header byte, length compressed address, length of data (in the case of Write).

 ## Reply Header Encoding